macropygia/astro-image-processor/website/src/content/docs/component/background.md

 ### `upscale`

-Specifies how to handle image upscaling required by `densities` or `widths`.
+Selects how to handle image upscaling required by `densities` or `widths`.

 - Type: `"never" | "always" | "original"`
 - Default: `never`